aymyo/aymyo/README.md

 ### Hi there 👋

-Hi there!
 I’m a frontend developer and designer from Barcelona.

+Developing & designing digital tools and websites.
+Specially interested in building things that are useful for the people and respect the Earth.

+Check out my website to find out more about me and my work: [aymanydelo.pages.dev](https://aymanydelo.pages.dev/)

-💻 Currently working as a Frontend Engineer at Adevinta and ocasionally doing freelance web development and design.
+Currently working as a Frontend Engineer at Adevinta.

-I like to make projects that are fast and useful, using modern technologies.
-I'm specially interested in programming and designing technology that blends with social issues and is useful for the people, minding the planet.

-**Some of my projects**
-- Designed and developed the website for the musician Carlota Flâneur https://carlotaflaneur.com/
-- Designed and developed the website for Tallerets, a creative workshop's bussines in Barcelona https://www.tallerets.com/
-- Developed [Antigram](https://github.com/aymyo/antigram-extension), a Chrome Extension to block Instragam's addictive features.

 <!--
 **aymyo/aymyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.